 The Oregon Coastline features some of the most spectacular scenery in the state, with lush coastal rainforest, dramatic cliffs, towering evergreens, waterfalls, ferns, sandy beaches, crashing surf, and tide pools.
 We'll explore the coastline, have the option to swim in a freshwater spring-fed lake, explore trails in temperate rainforest, and wander miles of ocean beaches.
-Keep an eye out for newts, sea lions, whales spouting offshore, and numerous birds including the dinosaur-like cormorant and the adorable, but endangered, Western Snowy Plover.
-The coastal forests and waterways are the traditional lands of the Tillamook, Siletz, and Grand Ronde tribes, whose traditions are interwoven with this vibrant ecosystem of abundance.
-You'll be staying at a camp situated just a few minutes' walk from the beach, where you can watch waves crash against two giant "sea stacks" - large rock islands that jut up from the water.
+Keep an eye out for newts, sea lions, whales spouting offshore, and numerous birds including the dinosaur-like cormorant.
+The coastal forests and waterways are the traditional lands of the Chinook, Willapa, Lower Chinook, Clatsup, Kathlamet, and Nahalem tribes, whose traditions are interwoven with this vibrant ecosystem of abundance.